Paul Doumer: Career

 He made his debut in politics in 1885 as chef de cabinet to Charles Floquet, then president of the Chamber of Deputies (a post equivalent to the speaker of the House of Commons).
 In 1888, Doumer was elected Radical deputy for the department of Aisne.
 Defeated in the general elections of September 1889, he was elected again in 1890 by the arrondissement of Auxerre.
 He was briefly Minister of Finance of France (1895–1896) when he tried without success to introduce an income tax.

 Doumer was Governor-General of French Indochina from 1897 to 1902.
 Upon his arrival the colonies were losing millions of francs annually.
 Determined to put them on a paying basis, he levied taxes on opium, wine and the salt trade.
 The Vietnamese, Cambodians and Laotians who could not or would not pay these taxes, lost their houses and land, and often became day laborers.
 He established Indochina as a market for French products and a source of profitable investment by French businessmen.
-Doumer set about outfitting Indochina, especially Hanoi, the capital, with modern infrastructure befitting property of France.
+Doumer set about improving Indochina, especially Hanoi, the capital, with modern infrastructure befitting property of France.
 Tree-lined avenues and a large number of French colonial buildings were constructed in Hanoi during his governance.
 The Long Bien Bridge and the Grand Palais in Hanoi were among large-scale projects built during his term; the bridge was originally named after him.
 The palace was destroyed by airstrikes toward the end of World War II.
 The bridge survived, and became a well-known landmark and target for US pilots during the Vietnam War.

 With a view to annexing south Yunnan to French Indochina, Doumer successfully lobbied the French government to approve construction of the Indochina-Yunnan railway in 1898.

 After returning to France, Doumer was elected by Laon to the Chamber of Deputies as a Radical.
 He refused to support the ministry of Émile Combes, and formed a Radical dissident group, which grew in strength and eventually caused the fall of the ministry.
 He then served as President of the Chamber from 1902 to 1905.
+He founded the Institut français de Saint-Pétersbourg in 1911.

 Doumer became Minister of Finance of France again in 1925 when Louis Loucheur resigned.
 He then served as President of the French Senate from 1927 until the 1931 presidential election.
 He was elected President of the French Republic on 13 May 1931, defeating the better known Aristide Briand, and replacing Gaston Doumergue.